 Cangkuang is located in Leles, Garut.
 The GPS coordinates are -7.102879, 107.918863.
 The small road to this area is on the left side of the provincial road from Bandung to Garut.

 The main point of interest here is a Hindu temple located in a small island in the corner of a lake called Situ Cangkuang (situ means lake).
-Thus, activities we could do here are:
+Thus, activities to enjoy here are:

 The bamboo raft or getek is a big raft where up to 20 people can travel together.
 The ticket price is not expensive at all, Rp.
 4,000 for a round trip.
-We also can rent the whole getek for Rp.
+Alternatively, you can rent the whole getek for Rp.
 80,000 to circle the lake.
-The rental price is not fixed though, we still can negotiate it with the boatman.
+The rental price is not fixed though, you still can negotiate it with the boatman.

 Getek doesn't use any motor.
 The boatman stab a bamboo pole to the bottom of the lake and then use it as a lever to push getek.
 He repeatedly does it to drive the raft by pushing it at the right angles, either at the front, left or right sides.
 What an eco friendly transportation! :)

 The lake itself is rich with fishes, such as carper and mujair (Mozambique tilapia), as well as a fresh water clam called kijing (Pilsbryoconcha exilis).
-We will see the fishermen in smaller getek.
-They bring net to catch the fish or we can see their heads while they walk to feel any kijing on the bottom of the lake.
-So, the lake is not too deep, it's approximately 1.5m.
+You will see the fishermen in smaller getek.
+They bring net to catch the fish or you can see their heads while they walk to feel any kijing on the bottom of the lake.
+Anyway, the lake is not too deep, it's approximately 1.5m.

-Sometimes we could view lotus bloom at the corners of the lake.
-It seems that time slows down while we enjoy the peaceful view and the cool soft breeze in Situ Cangkuang.
+Sometimes you could view lotus bloom at the corners of the lake.
+It seems that time slows down while you enjoy the peaceful view and the cool soft breeze in Situ Cangkuang.

-Once we reach the island, we will walk through souvenir and snack kiosks.
-Then we will enter Kampung Pulo.
+Once you reach the island, you will walk through souvenir and snack kiosks.
+Then you will enter Kampung Pulo.

 Kampung Pulo is a very traditional village.
 There are only 6 houses there for 6 families.
 When the number of families living there have grown, some of them have to move out of the village.

-From time to time Kampung Pulo held cultural presentations, such as demonstrating how they produce paper from the bark of trees as well as the ink.
+From time to time Kampung Pulo held cultural presentations, such as demonstrating how they process the bark of trees to create paper and how to concoct the ink.

-Candi Cangkuang (candi = temple) is nestled under big shady trees on top of a small hill.
+Candi Cangkuang (candi is Bahasa Indonesia for temple) is nestled under big shady trees on top of a small hill.
 The temple got its name from the many cangkuang trees that grow nearby.
-It is a kind of pandanus plant.
+Cangkuang tree is a kind of pandanus plant.

 The temple is the only completely restored temple in Sunda.
-It was ruined with most of its andesite stones scattered all over the ground when it was found in 1966.
+Archaeologists predicted it was built in eighth century.
+Candi Cangkuang was a ruin with most of its andesite stones scattered all over the ground when it was found in 1966.
 The statue of Shiva and Nandi (Shiva’s vehicle in the form of a bull) found there marked it as a Hindu temple.
 The restoration was completed in 1976.

 Next to the temple is an ancient tomb of Embah Dalem Arif Muhammad.
 He was believed as the ancestor of people in Kampung Pulo.